BaheYaich/Fullstackopen/part1/courseinfo/README.md

-Solutions of part 1 exercises
+Solutions of part 1 exercises from 1.1 - 1.5